African American Studies Summer Institute for High School Teachers

 Morning & Afternoon Sessions:

-On the closing day, teachers present ideas of how to incorporate information from the institute into their lesson plans or classes.
+During the closing sessions, teachers present ideas of how to incorporate information from the institute into their lesson plans or classes.

 Questions?
 Contact us